Muu-/Unity3D-2D-Tools/Assets/2DTools/Readme.txt

 --------------Usage and notes------------------
+Create an object by selecting from menu GameObject -> Create Other -> Create Quad or by pressing CTLR+Q.

-Add UVSprite to sprites you want to animate.
+Then add UVSprite to sprites you want to animate.
 INSPECTOR VIEW:
 	Set in Cell horizontal size and Cell vertical size the pixel dimension of a single sprite's full box. (eg. sprites in your sheet are 13 px wide, but you drawn them in a 16px box, 16 is the value that should be used)
 	Starting cell is the cell to be used when no animation plays (and for object with no animation at all).
 The top-left corner is cell 0-0.